malisas/schema-uml/README.md

-**Author(s):** A lot of the core code is from Adam Novak's original version: https://github.com/ga4gh/schemas/pull/297 .
+**Author(s):** A lot of the core code is from [Adam Novak's original version](https://github.com/ga4gh/schemas/pull/297).
 Malisa Smith added clusters, urls, colors, and header comments.
+License of the original (and derived) work is under LICENSE.txt.
 **Date of this version:** February 24, 2016

 * * * * * * * * * *